daniels290813/MLOps22/README.md

 		* Head of science

 ## Metrics
-* What are the qualitative objectives? (e.g. reduce user churn)
+* What are the qualitative objectives? (e.g. reduce user churn)<br>
-* Gydy will reduce machine learning research time and will improve your baselines scores by providing generic pipelines.
+* Gydy will reduce machine learning research time and will improve your baselines scores by providing generic pipelines.<br>
-* What is a quantifiable metric  (e.g. reduce the fraction of users with 4-week inactivity)
+* What is a quantifiable metric  (e.g. reduce the fraction of users with 4-week inactivity)<br>
-* Increase baseline models MAE, RMSE and more, reduce research & implementation time.
+* Increase baseline models MAE, RMSE and more, reduce research & implementation time.<br>
-* Quantify what improvement in the values of the metrics are useful for the customer scenario (e.g. reduce the  fraction of users with 4-week inactivity by 20%)
+* Quantify what improvement in the values of the metrics are useful for the customer scenario (e.g. reduce the  fraction of users with 4-week inactivity by 20%) <br>
-* Performing generic feature-selection, data reweighting and cleaning will ensure reduced deployment time and increase model scores.
+* Performing generic feature-selection, data reweighting and cleaning will ensure reduced deployment time and increase model scores.<br>
-* What is the baseline (current) value of the metric? (e.g. current fraction of users with 4-week inactivity = 60%)
+* What is the baseline (current) value of the metric? (e.g. current fraction of users with 4-week inactivity = 60%)<br>
-* We benchmark xgb regressor with two datasets, boston house price (2.87 MAE) and french motor (0.003 MAE)
+* We benchmark xgb regressor with two datasets, boston house price (2.87 MAE) and french motor (0.003 MAE)<br>
-* How will we measure the metric? (e.g. A/B test on a specified subset for a specified period; or comparison of performance after implementation to baseline)
+* How will we measure the metric? (e.g. A/B test on a specified subset for a specified period; or comparison of performance after implementation to baseline)<br>
-* We will compare our improved baseline with market common implementations with several datasets.
+* We will compare our improved baseline with market common implementations with several datasets.<br>

 ## Plan
 * Phases (milestones), timeline, short description of what we'll do in each phase.